sloria/TextBlob/README.rst

 ++++++++++++++++++++

-TextBlob currently has two noun phrases chunker implementations, ``text.np_extractor.FastNPExtractor`` (default, based on Shlomi Babluki's implementation from `this blog post <http://thetokenizer.com/2013/05/09/efficient-way-to-extract-the-main-topics-of-a-sentence/>`_) and ``text.np_extractor.ConllExtractor``, which uses the CoNLL 2000 corpus to train a tagger (*currently working on Python 2 only*).
+TextBlob currently has two noun phrases chunker implementations, ``text.np_extractors.FastNPExtractor`` (default, based on Shlomi Babluki's implementation from `this blog post <http://thetokenizer.com/2013/05/09/efficient-way-to-extract-the-main-topics-of-a-sentence/>`_) and ``text.np_extractors.ConllExtractor``, which uses the CoNLL 2000 corpus to train a tagger (*currently working on Python 2 only*).

 You can change the chunker implementation (or even use your own) by explicitly passing an instance of a noun phrase extractor to a TextBlob's constructor.

 .. code-block:: python

     from text.blob import TextBlob
-    from text.np_extractor import ConllExtractor
+    from text.np_extractors import ConllExtractor

     extractor = ConllExtractor()
     blob = TextBlob("Extract my noun phrases.", np_extractor=extractor)